-3. Earthworks and the demolition of structures shall be generally undertaken only in stages in conjunction with the development application for each stage for the proposed development.
-However any earthworks required for site infrastructure, road works, drainage or the like, may be carried out (with consent) in advance of a particular stage, if the relevant areas are subsequently stabilised and grassed or landscaped so that no major areas of earth and soil are left exposed.
+3. Earthworks and the demolition of structures shall be generally undertaken only in stages in conjunction with the development application for each stage for the proposed development, except for Stage 3 and 4 where demolition of non-heritage and non-contributory (i.e., neutral, or Contributory 2 items by the City of Newcastle Heritage Technical Manual) is otherwise approved.
+However, any earthworks required for site infrastructure, road works, drainage or the like, may be carried out (with consent) in advance of a particular stage, if the relevant areas are subsequently stabilised and grassed or landscaped so that no major areas of earth and soil are left exposed